egor7/blog-1/csv/csv.md

 You can **refer to a column by name**.
 The column names are stored in the first row of the CSV.
 Reference by name is sensitive to column renaming but this probably happens less frequently than adding or reshuffling columns.

 The huge advantage of Linux command-line tools is that no installation is required.
 Your shell script will likely run on other's Linux systems.
 Get familiar with Linux tools but refrain from using them in complex tasks.
-Remember that the separator is specified by `-t` command line option for [`sort`](https://en.wikipedia.org/wiki/Sort_(Unix)) and `-d` for the other commands, [`cut`](https://en.wikipedia.org/wiki/Cut_(Unix)), [`paste`](https://en.wikipedia.org/wiki/Paste_(Unix)).
+Remember that the separator is specified by `-t` command-line option for [`sort`](https://en.wikipedia.org/wiki/Sort_(Unix)) and `-d` for the other commands, [`cut`](https://en.wikipedia.org/wiki/Cut_(Unix)), [`paste`](https://en.wikipedia.org/wiki/Paste_(Unix)).

 ## CSVKit

 Many open-source libraries on GitHub offer CSV support.
 Python library [CSVKit](https://csvkit.readthedocs.io/en/latest/#) is one of the most popular.
 It offers a more robust solution than native Linux commands.
 Most importantly, CSVKit commands allow reference by column name.

-Also they handle the first rows better than the general-purpose text tools do.
+Also, they handle the first rows better than the general-purpose text tools do.
 Linux command `sort` treats the first row as any other row and can place it in the middle of the output.
-Similarly `cat` includes the first rows when you concatenate multiple CSV files.
+Similarly, `cat` includes the first rows when you concatenate multiple CSV files.
 Commands `csvsort` and `csvstack` handle first rows as properly.

-Finally, the CSVKit developers took special care to provide consistent command line parameters, e.g. separator is defined by `-d`.
+Finally, the CSVKit developers took special care to provide consistent command-line parameters, e.g. separator is defined by `-d`.

 The naming is coherent, [`csvcut`](https://csvkit.readthedocs.io/en/latest/scripts/csvcut.html), [`csvgrep`](https://csvkit.readthedocs.io/en/latest/scripts/csvgrep.html) and [`csvsort`](https://csvkit.readthedocs.io/en/latest/scripts/csvsort.html) replace traditional Linux commands `cut`, `grep` and `sort`.
 Nonetheless, the merit of the Linux commands is their speed, probably because they were written in C.

 You probably use Linux commands [`head`](https://en.wikipedia.org/wiki/Head_(Unix)), [`tail`](https://en.wikipedia.org/wiki/Tail_(Unix)), [`less`](https://en.wikipedia.org/wiki/Less_(Unix))/[`more`](https://en.wikipedia.org/wiki/More_(command)) and [`cat`](https://en.wikipedia.org/wiki/Cat_(Unix)) to take a quick look at the content of a text file.
-Unfortunately the output of these tools is not appealing for CSV files.
+Unfortunately, the output of these tools is not appealing for CSV files.
 The columns are not aligned and you will spend a lot of time squinting a monochrome screen figuring out to which column a given cell belongs.
 You might give up and import the data into Excel or Google Sheet.
-However if the file is on a remote machine you first need to SCP it to your desktop.
+However, if the file is on a remote machine you first need to SCP it to your desktop.
 You can save time and work in the console by using [`csvlook`](https://csvkit.readthedocs.io/en/latest/scripts/csvlook.html).
 Command `csvlook` nicely aligns column under the column name.

 ```bash
 $ csvlook --max-rows 20 data.csv